mmedum/prometheus-workshop/part0/readme.md

 | Promtheus | [Prometheus](http://localhost:9090) |
 | Grafana | [Grafana](http://localhost:3000) |

+### Grafana

-When navigating to `Grafana` for the first time, please use admin/admin for username and password, remember when creating a new password, that the instance is only running locally, so choose an easy password like for instance `admin`.
+When navigating to `Grafana` for the first time, please use `admin` for both username and password, remember when creating a new password, that the instance is only running locally, so choose an easy password like for instance `admin`.

-From the `Grafana` startpage, choose `Add data source`, search for `Prometheus` and set the `URL` to `http://prometheus:9090`, press `Save & Test` and hopefully a green bar with the text `Data source is working` shows up and with that the local deployment is done.
+From the `Grafana` startpage, choose `Add data source`, pick `Prometheus` and set the `URL` to `http://prometheus:9090`, press `Save & Test` and hopefully a green bar with the text `Data source is working` shows up and with that the local deployment is done.

+## Conclusion

+This should conclude the setup for the `production` environment.
+Remember to keep the containers running and restart them with the `docker-compose` commands when changing code or config files.